Enhancing predictive capabilities in fusion burning plasmas through surrogate-based optimization in core transport solvers: 5-channel nonlinear gyrokinetic prediction of DIII-D ITER Similar Shape Plasma

-Fig.~\ref{Fig:turbulence} shows the time traces of the \CGYRO $\delta f$ simulations at $r/a=0.55$ as representative location.
-Simulations are restarted from a baseline case (blue shaded region) that was run for $\sim360 a/c_s$ and each of them is let to evolve to their corresponding saturated state.
-At this location it was assumed that running for an additional $\sim400 a/c_s$ was sufficient to evaluate the saturated state, which was determined by visual inspection, but metrics for automation of \PORTALS are under investigation.
 The mean flux in the saturated state is determined by the mean of the time trace in the saturated region, and the confidence bounds are $2\sigma_S$, where $\sigma_S=\frac{\sigma}{\sqrt{N}}$.
 Here, $\sigma$ is the standard deviation of the time trace and $N$ is the number of independent samples, found by decomposing the full time window into periods of $3\tau_C$, where $\tau_C$ is the autocorrelation time.
 This assumes that time points separated by more than 3 autocorrelation periods can be considered to be independent from each other and contribute to the reduction of the total error of the time signal.
 Here we also make the assumption that target and neoclassical fluxes have no error associated to their calculation, which could be included in future work when constructing better metrics to determine convergence in \PORTALS simulations.
+This utilization of the estimation of uncertainties in observed data to build more robust surrogate models enabled by the built-in capabilities of the Gaussian processes is one of the key advantages of \PORTALS, as discussed in Section~\ref{sec:Discussion}.
+The details of the implementation of fixed Gaussian noise (coming from this estimation of the error in the time evolution of the saturated state in the initial value simulations) is further discussed in Ref.~\cite{rodriguez-fernandez_nonlinear_2022}.